-ADANGER alerts you to an immediate hazard which will result in severe personal injury or death.
+A DANGER alerts you to an immediate hazard that will result in severe personal injury or death.

-AWARNING alerts you to a hazard or unsafe practice which can result in severe personal injury or death.
+AWARNING alerts you to a hazard or unsafe practice that can result in severe personal injury or death.

-ACAUTION alerts you to a hazard or unsafe practice which can result in personal injury or equipment damage.
+ACAUTION alerts you to a hazard or unsafe practice that can result in personal injury or equipment damage.